CrystalMiaoshu/PAFBenchmark/README.md

 ## Recording Scene and Equipment

-All dataset is recorded in the actual scene, the recording situation is as shown.
+All datasets are recorded in the actual scenes, the recording scenarios are as shown.

 <img src="picture/1.jpg" width="400" hegiht="213" align=center />